Author: Isarma Maracanda

 He was trapped with the other Forsaken when Lews Therin Telamon and his Hundred Companions sealed the Bore, and remained imprisoned for nearly three thousand years.
 When Asmodean is freed of his prison he takes the name of Jasin Natael and appears as a gleeman, going along with Keille Shaogi (Lanfear) and Hadnan Kadere in the Aiel Waste.
 Under this name he appears to be in his middle years, a tall, handsome man with dark hair and dark eyes (TSR, Ch.
 36; Ch.
 37).
 He always wears fine clothes, more suitable for a concert performance than for everyday wear.

 - Joar Addam Nessosin was born in the lost city of Shorelle (TFoH, Ch.
 21).

-- When he was 15 the works he composed were played in the whole world, but later he was no more as famous (TWoRJTWoT, Ch.
+- When he was 15 the works he composed were played all over the world, but he never gained the recognition he desired (TWoRJTWoT, Ch.
 5).